It’s fifty years and more since his tragic death and Jim Clark’s charismatic reputation still reigns supreme in the racing world.

 In 1960 he also came third in the Le Mans 24 Hour Race.
 He was regarded as a totally natural driver, which is what made him so outstanding.

-Shona Sinclair, Curator at charity Live Borders, added: “Jim’s replica Indianapolis 500 trophy will be on display in the new museum alongside new items, film footage and photographs to showcase Jim’s inspirational career.
+Shona Sinclair, Curator at Live Borders, said: “Jim’s replica Indianapolis 500 trophy will be on display in the new museum alongside new items, film footage and photographs to showcase his inspirational racing career.

 “A huge amount of work has gone in to researching and preparing the collection for display and I’d like to take this opportunity to thank the volunteers who have assisted the Jim Clark Motorsport Museum team with this task.
 We can’t wait to start welcoming visitors.”